DouglasFreshHabian/Cheatsh33ts/README.md

 ```bash
    snap install cheat
 ```

 For further installation and configuration instructions, see the installation page over at the master branch for cheat, [INSTALLING.md][].

 # What Are Cheatsh33ts❓
 These are my personal collection of Linux command-line cheatsheets.
 Each cheatsh33t is designed to be used with the `cheat` tool, which provides quick access to command references directly from the terminal.

-# 📍Important
+# 📍 Important
 #### For your reference, I’ve attached a syntax.cheatsheet.txt file that outlines the basic syntax for creating cheatsheet headers.
-These headers let you assign "tags" to each sheet, making it easier to search, reference, and access specific sections of a cheatsheet directly from the terminal.
+These headers let you assign 'tags' to each sheet, making it easier to search, reference, and access specific sections of a cheatsheet directly from the terminal.